About us

 President

-I am an indigenous male with a disability which I believe gives me a unique perspective on fighting for the rights of not only indigenous people but also other marginalised and disadvantaged people.
-I became a member of Queensland Advocacy Inc. in the year 2000.
+I am an Indigenous male with a disability, which I believe gives me a unique perspective on fighting for the rights of not only Indigenous people but also other marginalised and disadvantaged people.
+I became a member of QAI in the year 2000 and was then elected president.
 My disability type is Cerebral Palsy Spastic Quadriplegia.
-My childhood years were spent in an institution setting in Brisbane.
-My family came from Rockhampton but has lived in the Cherbourg Community for over 20 years.
+My family are from Rockhampton and are part of the Cherbourg community.

-Since I was 22 years old I have been passionate about advocacy from a grass roots understanding.
-My experiences range from working closely with people with disability, families and senior management of many community organisations.
+Since I was 22 years old I have been passionate about advocacy from a grass roots understanding while working across government and community sectors.
+I advocate to make sure no one else goes through what I went though.

-The experiences I have gained throughout my life will assist me to contribute to furthering QAI’s mission statement, values and beliefs.
+The experiences I have gained throughout my life assist me to contribute to furthering QAI’s guiding principles.

 Fiona Kennedy